About the Institute’s Financial Resilience Index Model

 Individual

 The Index has been peer-reviewed by Statistics Canada, C.D.
-Howe Institute, UN-PRB and Financial Institutions and organizations using the Index.
+Howe Institute, UN-PRB, Haver Analytics, and Financial Institutions and organizations using the Index.
 It is being used for research, impact measurement and has multiple applications .
 It can also be applied to other countries.
 It builds Index builds on over seven years’ of longitudinal national Financial Well-Being studies data and measures household financial resilience policymakers, bank customers and any organization using the Index and accessing the Institute’s independent longitudinal benchmark data.

 Find out more here about the Index development methodology and indicators and scoring model or contact us for more information.